GOP candidate's ad shows him 'hunting terrorists' in Iraq: 'Faith in God, and a Hellfire missile'

 “Hunting terrorists in the skies above Baghdad, there are two things you need,” James narrates.
 “Faith in God, and a Hellfire missile.”

 The veteran-turned businessman is hoping to challenge incumbent Sen. Debbie Stabenow, D-Mich., in the fall, but first faces an Aug.
-7 primary against fellow GOP hopefuls Sandy Pensler and Bob Carr.
+7 primary against fellow GOP hopeful Sandy Pensler.

 Republicans want to put Michigan in play this cycle, because President Trump narrowly defeated Hillary Clinton there in 2016.
 Fox News’ Power Rankings still rate the race as “likely Democrat.”